hacklab-esgi/LNKat/README.md

 Couldn't find any viable tool on Linux to generate malicious LNK files.
 And I wanna play with the `construct` library and the `rye` tooling.

-The generator capability would be useful to build any kink of LNK-related attacks.
+The generator capability would be useful to build any kind of LNK-related attacks.

 ## Installation